Close-up of a Woman Holding a Home For Sale Sign

 • Drug trafficking (as opposed to simple possession) These crimes are seen as more directly related to the trust and responsibility required in real estate.

-3. Question: How can I demonstrate rehabilitation to the Florida Real Estate Commission?
+3. How can I demonstrate rehabilitation to the Florida Real Estate Commission?
 Answer: You can demonstrate rehabilitation through:

 • Character references from employers, community leaders, or mentors